botshelomokoka/anya-core/Rewriteplan.md

 ## Ongoing Tasks

 - Expand test coverage for both core and enterprise modules
-- Implement differential privacy in the core federated learning module
+- Implement full differential privacy in the core federated learning module
 - Develop documentation for both open-source and enterprise features
 - Create separate CLI and web interfaces for core and enterprise editions
+- Implement actual logic for placeholders in new modules (WebAuthn, SPDZ, etc.)
+- Enhance DLC support module with full functionality
+- Develop web-based interface using Yew framework
+- Optimize performance and ensure thread safety for concurrent operations

 ## Future Development Plans